jatin7/fedemo/vm/vmware-notes.md

     toolscripts.beforepoweroff = "true"
     toolscripts.beforesuspend = "true"

-* guestos needs to be corrected for VMware
+* guestos needs to be corrected for VMware.
+Set guestos to "rhel6-64"
-* virtualhw.version = "8"
+* Set virtualhw.version = "8"
-* ide1:1 need to be corrected to be ide1:0 (on the same controller as ide0:0)
+* All instances of "ide1:1" need to be corrected to be "ide1:0" (on the same controller as ide0:0)

 Convert the Virtualbox OVA to VMWare VMX